UPDATE (11.03.2019): Post updated for clarity. Some images updated. New images added.

 The first trouble spot is the at-grade junction north of 135th Street station on the 2 and 3 lines, which limits capacity on both.
 The second trouble spot is the 149th Street junction where the 2 and 5 trains meet; as the track map shows, 5 trains must negotiate a wicked S-curve between 138th Street and 149th Street – Grand Concourse.
 The sharpness of the curve restricts the 5 train’s speed, which induces delays.

-[Fig. 3] Snippet of vanshnookenraggen’s track map showing the East 180th Street station and surrounding areas.
+[Fig. 3] Snippet of vanshnookenraggen’s track map showing the East 180th Street station and points of conflict between 2 and 5 trains.

 The last trouble spot is East 180th Street.
 During rush hours, express 5 trains from the Dyre Avenue branch must cross over the local tracks to reach the center express track at East 180th Street.
 The rush-hour 5 train split between Nereid Avenue and Dyre Avenue also contributes to delays and, for Dyre Avenue branch riders, infrequent rush hour service.